ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ```

 > It's important to keep in mind that the `/tmp/` directory is located on the disk's filesystem, while our current home directory is mounted via NFS from a storage server.
-> Working in the `/tmp/` reduce network I/O overhead and reduce pressure on the storage servers.
+> Working in `/tmp/` reduces network I/O overhead and reduces pressure on the storage servers.

 Now we'll use the default template and Makefile to compile the benchmarks: